jeremyNg/shell-novice/_episodes/01-intro.md

 and in most packages that provide Unix-like tools for Windows.

 Using Bash or any other shell
-sometimes feels more like programming than like using a mouse.
+sometimes feels more like programming than using a mouse.
 Commands are terse (often only a couple of characters long), their names are frequently cryptic, and their output is lines of text rather than something visual like a graph.